Preventing Sublimation Cracking and Peeling: Tips and Techniques

 The heat, pressure and timing settings will depend on several factors.
 These include the type of substrate material being used, the thickness of the material and even the presence of any pre-applied coatings.

-It varies based on the severity of the cracks.
+It varies based on the severity of the cracks or peel.
 Immediate cracking post-sublimation typically indicates an error in the process.
 It’s advisable to troubleshoot by conducting additional tests on the garment until the desired outcome is achieved.
 Refrain from selling compromised designs, as this can negatively impact both your reputation and business integrity.

 Common Causes of Sublimation Cracking and Peeling

-Cracking and peeling can be incredibly disheartening, especially when they mar a freshly pressed print, particularly on busy business days.
+Cracking and peeling is incredibly disheartening, especially when they mar a freshly pressed print.

 illustration of sublimation ink design on t-shirt to represent cracking issues

 My first step in tackling this issue is always to identify the material I’m sublimating on.
 Different materials demand different settings, so I refer to a handy chart ↓ to establish my baseline settings.
-However, I’ve learned that adjustments may be necessary based on various factors, including conditions and environmental influences.
+However, even with a chart, I’ve learned that adjustments may be necessary based on various factors, including conditions and environmental influences.

 SubstratePress Time / sTemp °FPressure / PSI